JaaronBC/JaaronBC.github.io/essays/final-project.md

   - Software Engineering
   - Nextjs
 ---
+####

-1. Overview
+### 1. Overview
    - Problem: UHM students often need help finding meals that fit their budget and living conditions.
-   - Solution: TitlePending is an application for UHM students to share recipes that they made, while sharing potential cost, how/where they   obtained ingredients, difficulty rating, instruction on how to make each recipe.
+   - Solution: TitlePending is an application that seeks to provide a way for UHM students to find recipes from people with similar situation to the ones they are in.
+Allowing them to see recipes created by other students.
-2. Names of Proposers
+### 2. Names of Proposers
    - Jaaron Cabsaban
-3. Mockup page ideas
+### 3. Mockup page ideas
    - Home page
    - User Login page
    - User profile page: